AdobeDocs/campaign.en/help/v8/start/subscriptions.md

 **Automatic unsubscription**

 * Specify a duration limit of the information service: recipients will be unsubscribed automatically when the period of validity has expired.
 This period is specified in the Edit tab of the service properties.
 It is expressed in days.
-* Set up an unsubscription workflow for a population
+* Set up an unsubscription workflow for a population.

 [!DNL :arrow_upper_right:] Learn more in [Campaign Classic v7 documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/sending-messages/subscriptions-and-referrals/managing-subscriptions.html?lang=en#unsubscribing-a-recipient-from-a-service)